oof2win2/snake/README.md

 Every file other than main.c and rlutil.h should not be compiled separately.
 In Xcode, this is turning off the target membership of the current file

+`rlutil.h` is a utility not made by me, therefore it is not added in this repository (as of 21.
+June).
+The link to it is (here instead)[https://github.com/tapio/rlutil]

 ---
 Uses `#pragma mark` for visual assistance on the sliding menu in Xcode, may be an issue when running on Windows - `#pragma mark` is used everywhere **EXCEPT**  `rlutil/h`, which is a library by Tapio to have colors in Terminal/cmd.
 May also have issues when running on Windows, as it has been built using UTF-8 character encodings (Windows cmd uses regional encoding)